 Best Social App

 Like a Local: Like a Local give insight on local attractions, eateries, and hangout spots to help travelers avoid the tourist traps.
 The reviews are written by actual locals, not professional traveling writers.
-This give users an inside track to getting the most out of their study abroad experiences.
+This gives users an inside track to getting the most out of their study abroad experiences.
 This app is free for iOS and Android.
 (Pro Tip: Use your discretion.
 Local and off the beaten path, doesn’t always mean safe).

 Best Budgeting App

 Trail Wallet: Trail Wallet is an app designed to help travelers keep track of their daily spending while abroad.
 The easy to use interface allows you to set a daily, weekly, or monthly budget and enter purchases as you go, to keep your spending under control while abroad.
 Trail Wallet is free for iOS users.
 Android users will find Monefy, to be a similar and capable alternative.
 (Pro Tip: Unlike popular apps like Mint, Trail Wallet and Monefy also allow you to switch between currencies and update the exchange rate for accurate accounting.
-Monefy also allows users to switch between various languages.)
+Monefy also enables users to switch between various languages.)

 Best Map App